-Our operations are subject to a wide range of limitations and requirements on business, including environmental, health and safety laws and regulations in the various jurisdictions in which we operate.
-Such laws govern, among other things, water supply and consumption, the use of renewable and other fuels, the control of emissions and discharges, the management and disposal of hazardous substances and solid waste, the clean-up of contamination, the purchase and use of safety equipment, workplace safety training and the monitoring of workplace hazards.
+Our operations are subject to a wide range of requirements, including conditions contained in our permits, arising from environmental, health and safety laws and regulations in the various jurisdictions in which we operate.
+Such laws and regulations govern, among other things, water supply and consumption, the use of renewable and other fuels, the control of air emissions (including greenhouse gases) and water discharges, the management, reduction and disposal of hazardous and solid wastes, the clean-up of contamination, the protection of fisheries and other natural resources, the purchase and use of safety equipment, workplace safety training and the monitoring of workplace hazards.

-Although we strive to ensure that our facilities comply with all applicable environmental requirements, including any permits required for our operations, we have in the past been, and may in the future be, subject to governmental enforcement actions or other claims for failure to comply with environmental requirements.
-Impacts from historical operations, including the land disposal of waste materials, or our ongoing operations may require costly investigation and clean-up.
+Although we strive to ensure that our facilities comply with all applicable environmental requirements, including any permits required for our operations, we have in the past been, and may in the future be, subject to governmental enforcement actions or other claims or sanctions for failure to comply with environmental requirements.
+Impacts from historical or current operations, including the land disposal of waste materials or unpermitted releases of hazardous materials, may require costly investigation and clean-up.
 In addition, we could become subject to liabilities resulting from personal injury, property damage or natural resources damage.
-Expenditures to comply with future environmental, health and safety requirements and the costs related to any potential environmental, health and safety liabilities and claims could have a material adverse effect on our business and financial condition.
+Expenditures to comply with future environmental, health and safety requirements and the costs related to addressing any potential environmental, health and safety liabilities, sanctions and claims could have a material adverse effect on our business and financial condition.

-We expect to continue to incur significant expenditures and may face operational constraints to maintain compliance with applicable environmental laws, to upgrade pollution control equipment at our mills and to meet any new regulatory requirements, including those related to potential stricter air emissions standards in the United States, Southern Africa and Europe.
-In addition, we may not have identified or addressed all sources of environmental, health and safety risks, and there can be no assurances that we will not incur losses related to any such environmental, health and safety risks, that the costs of compliance with environmental, health and safety laws and regulations will not continue to increase or that any such losses or costs incurred will not have a material adverse impact on our results of operations, financial condition or prospects.
+We expect to continue to incur significant expenditures to maintain compliance with applicable environmental laws, to install or upgrade pollution control equipment at our mills and to meet any new regulatory requirements, including those related to mandatory waste reduction targets or potential stricter air emissions standards in the United States, Canada, Southern Africa and Europe.
+We may also face constraints or restrictions on our production, or our ability to expand production, as the result of these requirements.

+In addition, we may not have identified or addressed all sources of environmental, health and safety risks, and there can be no assurances that we will not incur losses related to any such environmental, health and safety risks, that the capital and operating costs of compliance with existing and future environmental, health and safety laws and regulations will not continue to increase or that any such losses or costs incurred will not have a material adverse impact on our results of operations, financial condition or prospects.